School Counselor Office

 Other ways I can help:

 Throughout the year, I run various groups for students depending on the needs of the students.
-Teachers refer students to me and parents discuss concerns with me to determine what types of groups I may run.
+Teachers refer students and parents discuss concerns with me to determine what types of groups I may run.
 The following groups are just some of the groups that I may invite a student to be a part of.

 Changing Family Group: This group is a support group for students who have experienced a family change such as: